vojtechruz/vojtechruzicka-blog/src/posts/javafx-fxml-scene-builder/index.md

 ```

 ## Scene Builder
 Writing your GUI structure in XML may be more natural than in Java (especially if you are familiar with HTML).
 However, it is not very convenient still.
 The good news is that there is an official tool called Scene Builder to help you with building your UI.
 In a nutshell, it is a graphical editor for your GUI.

 ![Scene Builder Example](scene-builder-standalone.png)

-There are three main section of the editor.
+There are three main sections of the editor.
 1. The left part shows available components, which you can drag and drop to the middle part.
-It also contains hierarchy of all the components in your UI, so you can easily navigate it.
+It also contains the hierarchy of all the components in your UI, so you can easily navigate it.
 2. The middle part is your application rendered based on your FXML file.
 3. Current component inspector.
-You can edit various properties of the currenly selected component here.
-Any component you select from the middle part or the hierarchy is shown in the inspector.
+You can edit various properties of the currently selected component here.
+Any component you select from the middle part of the hierarchy is shown in the inspector.

 ### Standalone
 Scene Builder can be [downloaded](https://gluonhq.com/products/scene-builder/) as a standalone application, which you can use to edit your FXML files.